kean/Nuke/README.md

 Resumable downloads require server to support [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
 Nuke supports both validators (`ETag` and `Last-Modified`).
 The resumable downloads are enabled by default.

-> By default resumable data is stored in an small and efficient memory cache.
+> By default, resumable data is stored in a small and efficient memory cache.

 ### Memory Cache